100%

 GIC’s governance of climate-related risks and opportunities

-The investment committees and the heads of GIC’s asset departments are responsible for assessing and managing the relevant sustainability and climate-related risks and opportunities for their asset classes and portfolios, and for driving the integration of GIC’s sustainability policy including climate-related issues into their investment processes.
+In each asset department, the Chief Investment Officer and the investment committee are responsible for assessing and managing climate-related risks and opportunities for their asset classes and portfolios, and for integrating GIC’s sustainability policy into its investment process.

 Strategy